The differences between the many flours is an often-asked question. So here’s a short flour primer for those with inquiring minds…

 OK, OK, so it wasn’t short, but now you are fully informed about the wonders of most common—and a few uncommon—flours!
-So go out and try something new and create something delicious!!
+So come on over, try something new and create something delicious!!

 Click here for a recipe to get you started…